 Cobalt – Staying at Caribe Resort?
 Cobalt is for you!
 Cobalt is a sister restaurant to Cosmo’s, and it is located just west of Caribe, the Resort.
 It is a simple walk for owners and guests at Caribe.
 Delightful Sunday brunch, soaring ceilings inside, outdoor dining, and terrific views of Perdido Pass here.
 The tuna – avocado appetizer is delicious.
 Watch the boats come and go, or come by boat yourself and dock just steps from your table.

 DeSoto’s Seafood Kitchen – A Gulf Shores tradition!
-DeSoto’s is owned and operated by locals, Chris and Rosemary Steele.
+DeSoto’s is owned and operated by locals, Chris and Rosemary Steele (who also happen to be our neighbors).
 Two blocks back from the state beach access near the “T” in Gulf Shores, DeSoto’s serves up great traditional seafood (Try my favorite, Shrimp Lover’s Platter) lunch specials, and their famous Hawaiian Ribeye steak.
 Easy walk from the beach – Their vegetables are great, too.
 The sweet potato casserole is a signature dish, and I love the fried green tomatoes.
-JUST REMODELED!
-Can’t wait to see their new look for 2016.
+Recently REMODELED!

 The Gulf – A really unique place!
 Beach dining directly on the sands of our Gulf Beach.
 Located just west of Perdido Pass Bridge in Orange Beach (across from The Pass Condominiums), the Gulf offers a walk-up order window and spacious seating on the beach.
 Try one of their burgers – or a specialty salad.
 The menu isn’t vast, but on a clear day, it is a very special experience.
 There is a separate bar area, too.
 A word of warning – no indoor seating – so check the weather before you go.
 Read reviews of The Gulf here.